nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-07-30-merge-many-team-projects-one-tfs/index.md

 ---
 title: Merge Team Projects into one in TFS
-description: "Learn how to merge multiple Team Projects in TFS effectively.
-Discover tools, tips, and strategies to streamline your workflow and reduce complexity."
+description: Learn how to merge multiple Team Projects in TFS effectively.
+Discover tools, tips, and strategies to streamline your workflow and reduce complexity.
 date: 2014-07-30
 creator: Martin Hinshelwood
 id: "10638"